ntxn/Node.js-Bootcamp/natours/README.md

   By using middleware `express.static` in `app.use(express.static(path.join(__dirname, 'public')));`: we defines all the static assets will always be served from the folder `public`.
 So the route for `css/style.css` which ends in `.css` requests a static file.
 That's why Express knows to go to folder `public` to look for it.

   There are 2 types of comments in pug. `// The Park Camper` will result as a HTML comment `<!-- h1 The Park Camper-->` and it is visible when you view the file as html document.
 If you want it to just be a `pug` comment, use an extra dash `//- The Park Camper`

+- ### Include Files into Pug Templates.

+  Since we will be using the same header, and footer in mulitple templates, we can save them in their own template as `_header.pug` and then include them in another template by `include _header` in `base.pug`

+  We also can use VSCode extension `Pug beautify` to edit indentations